shellwiz1337/Networking/README.md

 # Networking
 *All the commands/cheatsheets related to networking(cisco)*

-##Obtaining Hardware Information of a network Adpater
+## Obtaining Hardware Information of a network Adpater

-`- Get-NetAdapterHardwareInfo `
+`Get-NetAdapterHardwareInfo `